Utah Deaf History and Culture

 William Wood.
 Source: FamilySearch.org

-With the establishment of the Utah School for the Deaf on the University of Deseret campus in Salt Lake City, Utah, and the passage of the appropriation bill, the responsibility of setting up the school fell on the capable shoulders of Dr. John Rocky Park, the president of the University of Deseret.
-Dr. Park's relentless dedication and determination led him to search for a qualified Deaf teacher in the territory, and when that proved unsuccessful, he embarked on a journey to the East in 1884.
+Following the passage of the appropriation bill, Dr. John Rocky Park, president of the University of Deseret, took on the responsibility of establishing the Utah School for the Deaf on the university's campus in Salt Lake City, Utah.
+His relentless dedication and determination led him to search for a qualified Deaf teacher in the territory.
 He met Dr. Edward Miner Gallaudet, president of Gallaudet College, who recommended Henry C. White, a Boston-based Deaf man and a graduate of Gallaudet College.
 Acting on this recommendation, Dr. Park appointed Mr. White as the principal and teacher at the Utah School for the Deaf (The Utah Eagle, February 1922; Evans, 1999).
-Henry C. White did not found the Utah School for the Deaf, but he is recognized for his role in managing and sustaining it, which is still operational today, despite facing financial constraints and a lack of support from the hearing community.
+Although he was not the founder, Henry C. White played a crucial role in managing and ensuring the sustainability of the Utah School for the Deaf.
+His leadership and dedication are credited with the school's continued operation despite facing financial constraints and a lack of support from the hearing community, including hearing parents of Deaf children.
+His efforts not only fostered a sense of community among the students and their families but also helped to secure additional funding and resources, ultimately improving the educational opportunities available to the Deaf population in Utah.
+Under his guidance, the school became a vital institution, promoting both academic achievement and social integration for its students.

 Picture